EventStore/EventStore/docs/server/features/connectors/sinks/kafka.md

 :::

+## Tutorial

 ### Sink to Confluent Cloud

 #### Objectives
 In this quickstart, you will learn how to:

-* Configure the Kafka Sink connector to write events to a kafka topic hosted on Confluent Cloud.
+* Configure the Kafka Sink connector to write events to a Kafka topic hosted on Confluent Cloud.
 * Start the Kafka Sink connector.
 * Append events to KurrentDB through the UI.
 * View the appended events in the Kafka topic.